Randy Gardner sleep deprivation experiment: Recovery

 Gardner's sleep recovery was observed by sleep researchers who noted changes in sleep structure during post-deprivation recovery.
 After completing his record, Gardner slept for 14 hours and 46 minutes, awoke naturally around 8:40 p.m., and stayed awake until about 7:30 p.m. the next day, when he slept an additional ten and a half hours.
-Gardner appeared to have fully recovered from his loss of sleep, with follow up sleep recordings taken one, six, and ten weeks after the fact showing no significant differences.
-However, Gardner later reported experiencing serious insomnia decades after his sleep experiment.
+Gardner appeared to have fully recovered from his loss of sleep, with follow-up sleep recordings taken one, six, and ten weeks after the fact, showing no significant differences.

+However, in 2017, Gardner reported that he started experiencing serious insomnia around 2007, decades after his sleep experiment, and believed his participation in the 1960s sleep study was to blame.

 Subsequent record information

-According to news reports, Gardner's record has been broken a number of times.
-Some of these cases are described below for comparison.
+According to news reports, Gardner's record has been broken as described below for comparison.
 Gardner's case still stands out, however, because it has been so extensively documented.
 It is difficult to determine the accuracy of a sleep deprivation period unless the participant is carefully observed to detect short microsleeps, which the participant might not even notice.
 Also, records for voluntary sleep deprivation are no longer kept by Guinness World Records for fear that participants will suffer ill effects.

-Some sources report that Gardner's record was broken a month later by Toimi Soini, in Hamina, Finland, who stayed awake for 11 1/2 days, or 276 hours from February 5–15, 1964.
-The Guinness World Records record was set by Maureen Weston, of Peterborough, Cambridgeshire, UK, on May 2, 1977, after presumably staying awake for 449 hours during a rocking-chair marathon.
+Some sources report that Gardner's record was broken a month later by Toimi Silvo, in Hamina, Finland, who stayed awake for 11 1/2 days, or 276 hours from February 5–15, 1964.
+The Guinness World Records record was set by Maureen Weston, of Peterborough, Cambridgeshire, England, on May 2, 1977, after presumably staying awake for 449 hours during a rocking-chair marathon.
 Because of the policy against maintaining this record, recent editions of Guinness do not provide any information about sleep deprivation.

-More recently, Tony Wright on May 25, 2007, was reported to have exceeded Randy Gardner's feat in the apparent belief that Gardner's record had not been beaten.
+More recently, on May 25, 2007, Tony Wright was reported to have exceeded Randy Gardner's feat in the incorrect belief that Gardner's record had not been beaten.
 He used 24-hour video for documentation.

-The Australian National Sleep Research Project states the record for sleep deprivation is 18 days, 21 hours, and 40 minutes.